anas1412/networkmanager/Readme.md

 Network Manager Pro
 Overview

-Network Manager Pro is a Python-based GUI application for managing and monitoring network devices.
+Network Manager is a Python-based GUI application for managing and monitoring network devices.
 It provides powerful features such as network scanning, device blocking, bandwidth limiting, and exporting device data.
 The tool is built with PyQt5 and utilizes various libraries for network operations.
 Features

     Network Scanning: Identify devices connected to your network with detailed information, including IP addresses, MAC addresses, hostnames, and device types.